 Replace builder-grade lights with decorative fixtures to elevate the room’s style.
 A statement light fixture can serve as the focal point and enhance the ambiance of the space.

-Natural light is essential for opening up small spaces.
-Keep windows unobstructed and use sheer curtains or blinds that allow sunlight to filter in.
-Consider installing skylights or larger windows to maximize daylight.
-This will make your home feel brighter and more expansive.
+Natural light plays a main role in making small spaces feel bigger.
+Keep windows clear of obstructions and go for sheer curtains or blinds that let sunlight in.
+If possible, consider adding skylights or larger windows to bring in more daylight.
+You will notice how these small changes make your home feel brighter and more expansive.

 Create warmth and functionality with layered lighting.
 Use ambient, task, and accent fixtures to brighten every corner of your home.
 Floor lamps, wall sconces, and under-cabinet lighting can transform dull spaces.